<- Back to Index

 The HTTP(S) endpoint of the (SQL) LRS webserver for Statement POSTs and GETs.

 -i, --insert-inputFilepathNoneThe location of a JSON file containing a DATASIM input spec.
-If given, this input is used to insert statements into the DB.
+If present, this input is used to insert statements into the DB.

 -s, --input-sizeInteger1000The total number of statements to insert.
-Ignored if -i is not given.
+Ignored if -i is not present.

 -b, --batch-sizeInteger10The batch size to use for inserting statements.
-Ignored if -i is not given.
+Ignored if -i is not present.

 -c, --concurrencyInteger10The number of parallel threads to run during statement insertion and querying.
-Ignored if -a is false.
+Ignored if -a is not present.

 -r, --statement-refsKeywordnoneHow Statement References should be generated and inserted.
 Valid options are none (no Statement References), half (half of the Statements have StatementRef objects), and all (all Statements have StatementRef objects).

 -q, --query-inputFilepathNoneThe location of a JSON file containing an array of statement query params.
-If not given, the benchmark does a single query with no params.
+If not present, the benchmark does a single query with no params.

 -n, --query-numberInteger30The number of times each query is performed.